-- On or before February 1, 2002, Willis North America may redeem up to 35% of the aggregate principal amount of the notes at a redemption price equal to 109% of the aggregate principal amount of those notes, plus accrued and unpaid interest, using the net proceeds of certain equity offerings, which would include this offering. - From and after February 1, 2004, Willis North America may redeem the notes, in whole or in part, at a redemption price equal to 104.5% of the aggregate principal amount of the notes being redeemed in 2004, which percentage declines over the next years to 100% in 2007, plus accrued and unpaid interest.
+- On or before February 1, 2002, Willis North America may redeem up to 35% of the aggregate principal amount of the notes at a redemption price equal to 109% of the aggregate principal amount of those notes, plus accrued and unpaid interest, using the net proceeds of certain equity offerings. - From and after February 1, 2004, Willis North America may redeem the notes, in whole or in part, at a redemption price equal to 104.5% of the aggregate principal amount of the notes being redeemed in 2004, which percentage declines each year to 100% in 2007, plus accrued and unpaid interest.